Example shows how to plot up CCN droplet count in a size distribution plot.

 import matplotlib.pyplot as plt

-# Set your username and token here
+import numpy as np# Set your username and token here

 username = 'mallain'